gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

   Remove the last element of the array.
 ```

 `Variant` is a generic type that can hold any type Godot supports.
-That's why we have to explicitly write variable types in these cases: `var s : String = arr.pop_back()`.
+That's why we have to explicitly write variable types when dealing with these functions: `var s : String = arr.pop_back()`.

 In these cases, you must be careful as the following is also valid: